thevictorwhyte/irecharge-code-task/README.md

-Charge my card
+iRecharge code task
 ----

 ## Introduction
-Charge my card is a RESTful API service to charge a customer's card using a third party payement gateway (Flutterwave) to process payments
+iRecharge code task is a RESTful API service to charge a customer's card using a third party payement gateway (Flutterwave) to process payments

 ## Overview
 The faetures of this service includes: